Aller au contenu

 Absolute confidentiality

-All exchanges are protected in accordance with Quebec confidentiality standards.
-No information is transmitted without the patient's explicit consent, except in cases of emergency or legal obligation.
+All exchanges are protected according to Quebec privacy standards.
+No information is shared without the patient's explicit consent, except in cases of emergency or legal obligation.

 ACC eligible 15 % discount for those 65 and over